 Basal cell carcinoma - another form of non-melanoma skin cancer that accounts for more than 80% of all skin cancer cases in the UK.

 Skin cancer is one of the most common forms of cancer and it is currently on the rise, with more than 100,000 new cases diagnosed every single year in this country.

 We’ve earned a reputation as one of the very best clinical negligence legal firms in the country.
 Besides obtaining results for our clients, the compassion and dedication that our team demonstrates in their day-to-day work sets us apart from other law firms.

 Potter Rees Dolan specialises in helping people with serious injuries and disabilities, so you can rest assured that you will deal with experienced solicitors who aim to make the whole claims process as stress-free as possible for you and your loved ones.

 If you have an insurance policy that can cover legal expenses, we’ll let you know whether you can use it to fund your case.
-If not, we’ll explain why we can’t use your existing insurance and put in place a ‘no win, no fee’ arrangement instead.
+If not, we’ll explain why we can’t use your existing insurance and put in place a “no win, no fee” arrangement instead.